ppls-nd-prs/lola/README.md

 # LoLa
-Contains necessary functions for research project for lola
+This repository contains code for research project LoLa